aurora-is-near/doc.aurora.dev/content/index.md

 # Aurora Developer cheatsheet

 ### Gas fees and API Keys
-At the moment we cover all the gas costs on the mainnet.
+At the moment we cover all the gas fees on the Mainnet.
 This makes Aurora a good target for various DDoS and Spam attacks.
 To fight those, we have API keys.
-There's a public UI in development for developers to be able to get those, but for the time being those have to be issued manually.
+There's a public UI in development for developers to be able to get those, but for the time being, those have to be issued manually.
 To request an API key, message Anton ([telegram](https://t.me/antonpaisov), [email](mailto:anton@aurora.dev)) or Ahmed ([telegram](https://t.me/theZeroX)).
 To generate an API key we will need an email address to associate with it, so please include it in the message.

 To use the key simply append it to the network host address.
 So `https://mainnet.aurora.dev` becomes `https://mainnet.aurora.dev/YOUR_API_KEY`